Ammara-Haroon/employee-creator/README.md

 - Added swagger to auto-document API
 - Added test cases at backend to test Employee Controller

+### 07/06/2024 - Built a basic employee form using react-hook-form

+### 12/06/2024

+- Added styling to frontend components
+- Fixed DTO validations issues for finish date

 ## What did you struggle with?

 ---